elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 Had this once, it's good.
 Too many 8/10s though, so I'll have to retest them to figure out which ones are better.

-### Reign Energy Rainbow Sorbet (7.5 / 10)
+### Reign Energy Reignbow Sherbet (6 / 10)

-I prefer Monster White to this flavour.
-There's this sharpness I feel when I swallow the drink which is not present when drinking Monster White.
+This definitely is not on par with White Monster.
+It doesn't taste as good as I thought it did, so it's not worth a repurchase.
+However, if someone offered me to drink it, I would accept.
+I'll try to drink my last can chilled to figure out if the subpar taste was just because the drink was at room temperature.

 ### Reign Energy Orange Dreamsicle (5 / 10)

 I will admit that I am a prejudice person when it comes to goods and services, however I am open minded because without having an open-mind, you can never push your own definition of perfection.
 I was biased against the Reign Energy Orange Dreamsicle because why would I want to taste Orange when I have orange juice?
 I said why not because what if it would be better than Orange juice.
 I was wrong, it smells and tastes like medicine.
 Never buying again.

 ### Reign Energy Cherry Limeade (2 / 10)